 BERLIN GLOBAL features the voices of many of Berlin's residents.
 They know the city, and their stories, experiences, ideas and items on loan energise the exhibition.
 This means you won't find a SOLE opinion, or history, but rather many perspectives on the city.

-© Kulturprojekte Berlin and Stiftung Stadtmuseum Berlin, Photo: Oana Popa-Costea
+© Kulturprojekte Berlin and Stiftung Stadtmuseum Berlin, Oana Popa-Costea

 Log in, spin the wheel of history, immerse yourself in the city’s stories.
 BERLIN GLOBAL invites you to explore vibrant complexes of topics.
 You’ll feel, discover and join in.
 You’ll hear sound portraits, engage with revolutions and dance to the beats of Berlin.
 Chip wristbands available at the entrance let you connect even more.
 Numerous stations invite you to take a stand and cast a vote.
 At the end you’ll receive a summary of your choices and have the chance to meet people who share your opinions exactly – or not at all.

 The exhibition offers everyone a wealth of experience.
-Much of the content is conveyed in twelve languages, including German sign language (DGS).
+Much of the content is conveyed in twelve languages (Arabic, Chinese, English, French, German, German Sign Language (GSL), Italian, Japanese, Polish, Russian, Spanish and Turkish), in some of the exhibition media and to a greater extent in the media guide.
 All areas are accessible to prams, wheelchairs and wheeled walkers.
 A tactile, high-contrast floor guidance system provides orientation.
-An audio described visitor guide is also on offer.
+A visitor guide with audio description is also on offer.
 The main thing is simply for you to be here!